speedment/speedment-doc/pages/speedment_examples.md

 ### Select
 `SELECT` can be expressed using `.map()`

-If we do not want to use the entire entity but instead only select one or several fields, we can do that by applying a `map` operation to a `Stream`.
-Assuming we are only interested in the field 'id' of a `Film` we can select that field like this:
+If you do not want to use the entire entity but instead only select one or several fields, that can be done by applying a `Map` operation to a `Stream`.
+Assuming for example you are only interested in the field 'id' of a `Film` you can select that field like this:
 ``` java
 // Creates a stream with the ids of the films by applying the FILM_ID getter
 final IntStream ids = films.stream()